btjandra15/btjandra15/README.md

 ---

 ### :man_technologist: About Me
-:computer: Computer Science Major at The City College of New York
+:computer: A senior studying Computer Science at The City College of New York
- - Rising Senior
+ - Currently intering at the MTA NYCT as a QA Analyst
- - Interested in Game Design & Full Stack Development
+ - Skills in Back End Development using MongoDB + node.js

 ---